The Unholy (2021 film): Plot

-The film opens in 1845 with the execution of a woman, later identified as Mary Elnor, who has been accused of witchcraft in Banfield, Massachusetts.
-The woman is hanged from a tree and ultimately set on fire.
-Before she dies, however, her ash is kept in a kern doll, indicating the doll has been possessed by Mary's spirit.
+In 1845, in Banfield, Massachusetts, Mary Elnor, a woman who has been accused of witchcraft, is hanged from a tree and set on fire.
+After she dies, her ash is kept in a kern doll.
+Mary's spirit possesses the doll.

-In the present day, disgraced journalist Gerry Fenn works a job reporting on all things strange and unusual.
-His latest assignment takes him to Boston, where the purported strange activity is revealed to be a teenage prank.
-As he is preparing to leave, he discovers the doll and purposely crushes it, accidentally freeing Mary's spirit.
-Gerry later gets into an accident as he is driving away after seeing a young girl, Alice Pagett, run across the road.
-He follows Alice to the tree where Mary was hanged, the site where he found the doll, and hears her speak before collapsing.
-When he takes her to a nearby church, he learns that Alice is deaf and mute.
+In the present day, Gerry Fenn is a journalist who was found fabricating stories.
+Now disgraced, he works a job reporting hoax stories.
+An assignment takes him to Boston, where the purported strange activity is revealed to be a teenage prank.
+While preparing to leave, he discovers Mary's doll near the tree.
+Gerry crushes the doll, accidentally freeing Mary's spirit.
+He later gets into an accident while driving away after seeing a young girl, Alice Pagett, run across the road.
+He follows Alice to the tree and hears her speak before collapsing.
+He takes her to a church and learns that Alice is deaf and mute.
 Gerry decides to stay in town to investigate what he thinks could be a real story of the supernatural.

-The following day, Alice stuns the community by speaking, proclaiming that she has been cured by the Virgin Mary.
-This launches a media furore that is further propelled by other seemingly miraculous healings.
-During one of the healings, a statue of the Virgin Mary near the chancel of the church cries tears of blood.
+The following day, Alice stuns the community by speaking, proclaiming that the Virgin Mary cured her.
+This launches a media furor which is further propelled by other seemingly miraculous healings.
+During one of them, a statue of the Virgin near the chancel of the church cries tears of blood.
 The Catholic Church sends Monsignor Delgarde to investigate the claims, assisted by Bishop Gyles.
-Gerry befriends Alice, who tells him that while she has been speaking to an entity named Mary, she has only assumed that it was the Virgin Mary.
+Alice tells Gerry that while she has been speaking to an entity named Mary, she has only assumed that it was the Virgin.
 Beginning to suspect that something sinister is occurring due to visions of "Mary" as a horrific creature, Gerry finds a partner in Father William Hagan, Alice's maternal uncle, whom she healed, but also suspects the healings' true nature.
-Hagan discovers a book detailing Mary Elnor, who performed miracles for Satan, but before he has the chance to warn anybody Elnor attacks him and his body is found hanging in the church.
-Gyles convinces Gerry to keep the apparent suicide of Hagan quiet as it will tarnish the divine occurrences; Hagan's death is declared an accident.
+Hagan discovers a book detailing Mary Elnor, who performed miracles for Satan.
+Before he has the chance to warn anybody, Elnor attacks him.
+His body is found hanging in the church.
+Gyles convinces Gerry to keep Hagan's apparent suicide quiet as it will tarnish the divine occurrences; Hagan's death is declared an accident.